Yunlongs/clang-function-prototype/README.md

 >The error is not important, because we parse the current file's AST don't need include files.
 That also means you can extract function prototype with a separated file, although it include some relevant files.

 ## Output file
-The default outfile is `prototype.result` which memorys the output.
+The default outfile is `prototype.result` which records the output.
 And you can see that the output format is json,so that you can load this file easily.

 ## Notice